 2. How do you ease deadlocked situations?

 Like a tornado, upset customers can disrupt anyone and anything in their path.
-Trained complaint managers have learned to breathe first, to stay with themselves and then to meet the customer openly.
+Trained complaint managers have learned to breathe first, to stay with themselves, and then to meet the customer openly.
 They actively conduct the conversation instead of reacting blindly to anger or frustration.
-Often a gesture of consent, a "Hmm" or a "I can understand" is enough and the dissatisfied customer calms down.
-By repeating important keywords and summarizing the conversation, employees signal to their customer that they are listening to him.
+Often a gesture of consent, a "Hmm" or an "I can understand" is enough and the dissatisfied customer calms down.
+By repeating important keywords and summarizing the conversation, employees signal to their customers that they are listening to him.
 He feels taken seriously and can relax.
 Often a customer shows more understanding when they know the cause of the problem.
-Experienced employees therefore give the customer a behind-the-scenes look at the company and explain how his problem came about.
+Experienced employees, therefore, give the customer a behind-the-scenes look at the company and explain how his problem came about.

 3. How to properly record complaints?